Decoding Islamophobic Discourse: Using LLMs to Identify Tropes and Semi-Coded Hate Speech: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we performed the first analysis of Out of Vocabulary (OOV) terms such as (muzrat, pislam, mudslime, mohammedan, muzzies), which are used to spread hate against Muslims using disrespectful and unreasonable posts.
-Using LLMs like GPT-4, we showed their capabilities to understand these terms, and our findings indicate that LLMs recognize these words as being disrespectful to Muslims.
-We also find that the toxicity of Islamophobic hate speech is much higher than that of other kinds of hate speech.
-We consider antisemitism as a baseline to compare the toxicity of Islamophobic posts.
+In this work, we performed one of the first analysis of Out of Vocabulary (OOV) and semi-coded terms such as (muzrat, pislam, mudslime, mohammedan, muzzies), which are used to spread hate against Muslims using disrespectful and unreasonable posts.
+Using LLMs like GPT-4, we demonstrated their capabilities to understand these terms and tropes.
+Our findings indicate that LLMs recognize these words as being disrespectful to Muslims; however, they struggle to distinguish the theme expressed.
+We find that the toxicity of Islamophobic hate speech is much higher than that of other kinds of hate speech, like Antisemitism.
 The choice of Antisemitism is based on the fact that often, both appear to show rude discourse on these extremist social platforms by far-right activists.
-Finally, using BERT topic modeling, our results indicate that Islamophobia is no longer a religious debate; Islamophobic slurs and speech are found across various political and conspiratorial discussions.
 Our results have several implications for the research community working in the hate speech domain: i) First, such results can assist social media platforms, law enforcement agencies, and policymakers in better understanding and mitigating online toxicity of Islamophobia ii) Real-world hate speech variations across different extremist social platforms, iii) Balancing freedom of speech vs. hate speech regulation.
-Future work includes looking at other kinds of hate slurs such as \textit{pajeet, chink, poos} found during this work and training AI model to detect such terminologies for a safer community online.
+Future work includes examining other types of hate slurs, such as \textit{pajeet, chink, poos}, identified during this study, and training an AI model to detect such terminologies for a safer online community.

 \ifCLASSOPTIONcaptionsoff

 \fi

 \textbf{ }